elementor/elementor-developers-docs/src/controls/responsive-control.md

 # Responsive Control

-**Responsive controls** are [regular controls](./regular-control) with special capabilities that let users set different values for different devices and screen sizes.
-To add responsive controls to Elementor widgets we use the `add_responsive_control()` method.
+Responsive controls are basically [regular controls](./regular-control) with special capabilities that let users set different values for different devices and screen sizes.
+To add responsive controls we use the `add_responsive_control()` method.

 ## Responsive Control Structure

-The following will add a new responsive control:
+The following code will add a new responsive control:

 ```php
 $this->add_responsive_control(